-During FY2022, the Group was not aware of any material non-compliance with health and safety-related laws and regulations that would have a significant impact on the Group, including but not limited to, the Occupational Safety and Health Ordinance of Hong Kong, the Factories and Industrial Undertakings Ordinance of Hong Kong, the Employees Compensation Ordinance and the Building Ordinance of Hong Kong, the Law of the PRC on the Prevention and Treatment of Occupational Diseases, and the Fire Protection Law of the PRC.
-There were no reported cases of work-related fatalities in three consecutive years (including FY2022).
-However, 6 work injury cases have occurred during FY2022, causing 526 lost working days (FY2021: 3 injury cases resulting in 129 working days).
+In FY2023, the Group was not aware of any material non-compliance with health and safety-related laws and regulations that would have a significant impact on the Group, including but not limited to, the Occupational Safety and Health Ordinance of Hong Kong, the Factories and Industrial Undertakings Ordinance of Hong Kong, the Employees Compensation Ordinance and the Building Ordinance of Hong Kong, the Law of the PRC on the Prevention and Treatment of Occupational Diseases, and the Fire Protection Law of the PRC.
+There were no reported cases of work-related fatalities in three consecutive years, including FY2023.
+In FY2023, 2 work injury cases occurred (FY2022: 6), causing 566 lost working days (FY2022: 526).
 All work-related injury cases arose from Construction Business, and the majority of them are machinery accidents.
 The Group ensured that all injured workers received appropriate treatment, the cause of the injuries was investigated, and additional training was provided to prevent similar injuries in the future.
 All mentioned cases have been handled with care in accordance with internal policies.